QSAN: A Near-term Achievable Quantum Self-Attention Network: Quantum Self-Attention Mechanism

-where $|{{\mathcal{Q}}_{a,h}}\rangle$ and $|{{\mathcal{K}}_{b,h}}\rangle$, $h\in \{0,\cdots ,m-1\}$ stand for the $h$-th qubit of $|\mathbf{Q}_{a}\rangle$ and $|\mathbf{K}_{b}\rangle$, respectively.
-The symbol $\oplus $ indicates modulo-two addition and the symbol $\wedge $ is logical AND operation.
-Eq. (\ref{QK}) may seem counter-intuitive, but in fact, an AND operation can be performed between two superposition states, and the consequence is also a superposition state.
 From the implementation point of view, AND operation and modulo-two addition can be realized with Toffoli gates and CNOT gates, respectively.
-Eq. (\ref{QK}) is then explained in terms of quantum gates:
+Then Eq. (\ref{QK}) can be explained in terms of quantum gates: